PatrickDorneles/T20AttributeCalculator/public/md/description.en.md

 define the attribute, the other one is a **points system**, which this calculator is made for.
-In this system you have 10 points to define how to distribute your attributes, each value has a cost and set of values to roll for the dice system.
+In this system you have 10 points to define how to distribute your attributes, each value has a cost in points.

 | Attribute | Cost | Roll |
 |:---:|:---:|:---:|